Skip to main content

 3 mentions Positive Neutral Negative

-• “Played until the final level and annoyingly could not finish it due to a broken quest system that's extremely buggy and won't work even after restarting the game.”
+• “Played until the final level and annoyingly could not finish it due to the game's broken quest system, which is extremely buggy and won't work even after restarting the game.”

-• “Spent 2-3 hours stuck in a buggy state, having to brute force progress, but still couldn't complete the game because essential NPCs never respawned and quest targets wouldn't load.”
+• “Spent 2-3 hours stuck in a buggy state, unsure of what to do.
+I had to brute force progression, but couldn't complete the game because drywall never respawned, preventing me from talking to the necessary NPCs, and the list of people to speak to wouldn't load.”

 • music